 - Boosts memory: Vitamin B1 has the potential to improve your power of concentration and memory retention.
-I addition, it’s used in management of nervous disorders like multiple sclerosis.
+I addition, it’s used in the management of nervous disorders like multiple sclerosis.
 It also enhances mood.

 - Promote digestion and energy production: Thiamine facilitates the breakdown of carbohydrates for energy production.

-- Helps in the maintenance of a healthy heart: Vitamin B1 stimulate production of acetylcholine, a chemical that ensures proper communication between nerves and muscles which is essential in cardiac function.
+- Helps in the maintenance of a healthy heart: Vitamin B1 stimulate the production of acetylcholine, a chemical that ensures proper communication between nerves and muscles which is essential in cardiac function.